Introduction to the Platform SDK

 - Custom Items

-Custom Items enable you to reward your users for their in-game achievements with a custom item.
+Custom Items enable you to reward your users for their app entitlements or in-game achievements.
 Custom items are 3D objects that display in the user’s Oculus Home.

 - DLC and Language Packs for Rift Apps